johnma96/tuyabot-llm/README.md

 1. [Clone the repository](#cloning-this-repository)
 2. [Create a virtual environment](#setting-up-a-virtual-environment) and activate it
 3. Install dependencies: In bash, use the next commands, Be careful, your GPU shoul support cuda 12.6.
-[Here](https://pytorch.org/get-started/locally/) to get more information
+[Here](https://pytorch.org/get-started/locally/) to get more information.
+Otherwise, the model will be installed on CPU.

 ```bash
 pip install -r requirements.txt